josephstreeter/StuWebARM/README.md

 2. Students are able to create a CNAME in whatever domain they own to point to the site
 3. Avoid creating a VM
 4. Fully automated
-5. Students able to upload content easily
+5. Students able to upload content easily (SFTP)
 6. Student's content is kept separate from each other

 ## Options